writetome51/big-dataset-paginator/README.md

 appPaginator.itemsPerBatch = 200;

+// Show the first page:
 appPaginator.currentPageNumber = 1;

-// Show the first page in the console: console.log(appPaginator.currentPage); // `[item1, item2, item3, item4,...]`
+console.log(appPaginator.currentPage); // `[item1, item2, item3, item4,...]`

-// Create string telling us the page we're seeing:
-'Page: ' + appPaginator.currentPageNumber + ' of ' + appPaginator.totalPages

 // The user performs a search to narrow down the dataset.
 // You want the paginator to react to this, so you do a reset: